Chemistry

 CHEM3236Inorganic Chemistry Laboratory II3 ch (3L) (W)

 Advanced preparative techniques in inorganic chemistry.
 Applications of IR and NMR spectroscopies.
-NOTE: WHMIS certification required (see beginning of Chemistry Courses section for details).
+NOTES: 1.
+WHMIS certification required (see beginning of Chemistry Courses section for details).
+2. Course registration is limited up to the first week of term on account of the requirements for lab orientation and safety training.

 Prerequisite: CHEM 2237.